 When you are looking for an indoor spot to go swimming, this is the list for you.
 Gear up in goggles and head to one of the Bay Area’s indoor pools where it is always swim season.
 Book some time for your guppy in swim lessons or spend some family time on the indoor slides.
 Your water oasis awaits!

 San Francisco Recreation and Parks Indoor Pools

-There are eight indoor swimming pools around San Francisco.
-Admission to all the pools is just $5 for adults and $1 for kids.
-Check website for more details.
+There are nine indoor swimming pools around San Francisco.
+Admission to all the pools is just $7 for adults (save with a 10-pass) and $1 for kids.
+Most are detailed below but check the website for more information.

 Charlie Sava Swimming Pool

 Sava indoor pool is now one of the go-to places to swim.
 It’s clean, well maintained and has an outdoorsy feel thanks to its glass ceiling and large windows.
 Special noise-reduction equipment keeps the echoes down.
 The water is four feet deep at its shallowest.
 Family swim times are Mon.-Wed.
 2-3:30 p.m., Friday 2-3:30 p.m. and 6:30-8:30 p.m., Sat.-Sun. from 12:30–2 p.m.

 2699 19th Ave.